-- Costume jewelry is the most popular item sold at shows.
+Costume jewelry is the most popular item.
 Vintage is more affordable than new, but pieces marked with makers’ names like Miriam Haskell, Hattie Carnegie and Trifari sell for more now than in the last 10 years.
 Modernist silver jewelry is hot, especially Mexican pieces by William Spratling and American pieces by Art Smith.
-Prices are in the thousands of dollars.
 Look for pearls, long chains, enamel bangle bracelets and anything with big colored stones, like large pins and cocktail rings.
-Good diamonds from the 1950s are down in price; good rubies are up.

-- Space memorabilia.
-Baby boomers were at an impressionable age for the early flights and moon landings and are snapping up items with historic value – pins and patches, photographs and magazine articles from early launches through the space shuttle flights, especially when signed.
-Toys, models, postal covers and artwork are also popular.
+Space memorabilia.
+Baby boomers were at an impressionable age for moon landings and are snapping up items with historic value, especially when signed – pins and patches, photographs and magazine articles from early launches through the space shuttle flights.
 Higher prices are paid for things that have actually flown in space and they go into orbit for items that have gone to the moon.

-- Banks, mechanical and “still.”
-They’re more than in.
+Banks, mechanical and “still.”
 As major collections of mechanical banks are being sold, prices are high and going to established collectors.
 But less pricey tin banks are attracting new, younger collectors.

-So if you're looking for what's hot, pass on your grandmother’s figurines and head for her vintage rings and brooches.
-Say no, thanks, to the mahogany corner cabinet but consider the midcentury modern desk.
-And don’t ignore the toys – they are also going up in value, especially if you have the original packaging.
+If you are looking for what's hot, gold is golden.
+Pass on your grandmother’s figurines and head for her vintage rings and brooches.
+Skip the mahogany corner cabinet but consider the midcentury modern desk.
+And do not ignore the toys – they are also going up in value, especially if you have the original packaging.